Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Methodology

-The same procedure as the score method section is used to make the model more accurate.
-Two-phase classification is used for this method, and two networks are used to do so.
+Similar to score method procedure, two-phase classification consisting of two networks that are used for this technique.
 The first network distinguishes VPN traffic from non-VPN ones, and the second network classifies non-VPN traffics based on their applications.
-The information of the first network is also used to classify non-VPN traffic.
-As mentioned in the score method section, the parameter $\delta$ is used to act as a threshold to assign classes based on either the first network or the second one.
-As the first network produces distances from centers, and the minimum distance is lower than the parameter $\eta$, then the minimum distance from the center is compared to the parameter $\delta$.
-In this case, if the distance is lower than $\delta$, the class corresponding to the minimum distance is assigned as a result; otherwise, the decision is based on the distance from the centers by the second network.
-The parameter $\delta$ should be less than the parameter $\eta$, and the decision-making process is as follows:
+Likewise to score method procedure, the parameters $\delta$ and $\eta$ are used to act as a threshold to choose the type of phase for classification and distance baseline.
+Furthermore, the parameter $\delta$ should be less than the parameter $\eta$, and the decision-making process is as follows:

-, Where $c_{2i}$ are the classes centers in the second network, and $\gamma$ is the output of the second network.
+where $c_{2i}$ are the classes centers in the second network, and $\gamma$ is the output of the second network.